 SUMMIT INVESTOR ALERT: Kaskela Law LLC Announces Stockholder Investigation of Summit Therapeutics Inc. (SMMT) and Encourages SMMT Investors to Contact the Firm

-PHILADELPHIA, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Summit Therapeutics Inc. SMMT ("Summit") on behalf of the Company's investors.
+/EIN News/ -- PHILADELPHIA, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Summit Therapeutics Inc. (NASDAQ: SMMT) (“Summit”) on behalf of the Company’s investors.

 The investigation seeks to determine whether Summit issued false and misleading statements and/or failed to disclose material facts to its investors, thereby violating the securities laws and causing harm to the company’s shareholders.